andy1197/sjsucsguide/guide.md

 * Taking CS 146 earlier also opens your course options significantly given that it is the prerequisite for nearly all upper-division CS courses.
 However, the class is already challenging on a normal semester schedule and will be even more difficult in the Summer/Winter.
 Tread with caution.

 * To find courses offered during summer, use the MySJSU class search function.
-The process detailed in CHOOSING CLASSES can be used by changing the desired term to “Summer” or “Winter”.
+The process detailed in [Choosing Classes](#choosingclasses) can be used by changing the desired term to “Summer” or “Winter”.

 * Let me remind you again that [It’s not a race](#readmesection).
 Be honest with yourself, know your capabilities, and don’t sacrifice mental health just to graduate a semester early.